eqrion/html-examples/README.md

 # html-examples

-A collection of html pages for testing and profiling basic features of Gecko.
+A collection of test cases for web browser development.